 Deep drifts of snow in the winter don’t automatically mean full reservoirs come summer.

-That’s why Denver Water experts closely monitor weather conditions and how much melting snow is flowing down mountain creeks.
+That’s especially true after last summer, one of the hottest and driest in Denver Water history.
+Denver Water experts closely monitor weather conditions and how much melting snow is flowing down mountain creeks.

 “I look at snowpack like your gross paycheck,” said Nathan Elder, Denver Water’s manager of water supply.

 “But then you have things taken out of it, like taxes, Social Security and health care.
 What’s left is what actually goes into your bank account.
 For water, that’s the runoff, that’s the water that actually goes into the reservoirs.”

 The spring runoff typically starts at the end of April and peaks weeks later in the middle of June.

 Several factors can eat away at a healthy winter snowpack, reducing the amount of water that ultimately ends up in reservoirs.
 Among them: